Support from ARU before you apply/as an applicant

 • Talks about how to choose a course, student finance, personal statements and more…

-We also visit schools and colleges to talk to students about applying to university and the support on offer.
+We also visit schools and colleges to talk about applying to university and the support on offer.
 Find out more on our Schools and Colleges pages.

-If you would like to attend an event, help with filling in your UCAS application or information and advice about anything related to higher education study, please email [email protected]
+If you would like to attend an event, get help completing your UCAS application, or information and advice about anything related to higher education, please email [email protected].

 Read more about read more about our outreach work.